getsentry/sentry-github-actions-app/README.md

 It works by listening to a Github workflow events via a webhook in your repository.
 These events are the stored in Sentry as performance transactions.

 `github_sdk.py` has the generic logic to submit Github jobs as transactions.
 Eventually this file could be released separatedly.
+`handle_event.py`: Business logic goes here.
 `webapp.py` contains the code to respond to webhook events.
-Business logic can be placed there.

 ## Set up